India, Nepal begin joint military training exercise | Law-Order

 - Nepal

-India and Nepal on Friday began the 16th edition of the joint military training exercise to share theoretical and practical experiences in jungle warfare related to counter-terrorism military skills as well as disaster management.
+India and Nepal on Friday began the 16th edition of the annual joint military training exercise aimed at enhancing cooperation and interoperability between the two armies for counter-insurgency and disaster relief operations.

+The 'Surya Kiran' exercise commenced at Nepal Army Battle School in Saljhandi in the Rupandehi district of Lumbini Zone near the Nepal-India border.

+''Joint India-Nepal Military Exercise SURYAKIRAN-XVI commenced at Saljhandi today.
+The current edition aims at enhancing cooperation & interoperability bw the two armies for Counter Insurgency & Disaster Relief ops,'' the Indian embassy here tweeted.

 The joint military exercise includes relief work and medical treatment as part of the disaster management and counter-terrorism practices, a press statement issued by the Nepal Army said.